inflearn logo

 2⃣ Step-by-step flow explanation using diagrams, notes, and code

-• Not just simple memorization, but a structure that combines visual + code + handwritten notes
+• A structure that combines visuals + code + handwritten notes rather than simple memorization

-→ Even complex concepts can be naturally learned by combining note-taking with execution results
+→ Learn complex concepts naturally by combining notes with execution results

-→ A 'review-oriented lecture' structure that allows you to reopen and organize materials even while taking the course
+→ A 'review-oriented lecture' format that you can reopen and organize even while taking the course

 Definition and Types of Scope